ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 --set global.persistence.storageClass=<storage class name> apica-repo/apica
 ```

-This will install APICA.IO and expose the APICA.IO services and UI on the ingress IP.
-Please refer [Section 3.4 ](k8s-quickstart-guide.md#3-4-changing-the-storage-class)for details about storage class.
+This will install APICA.IO and expose the APICA.IO services and UI via Envoy Gateway.
 Service ports are described in the [Port details section](https://docs.apica.ai/apica-server/quickstart-guide#ports).
-You should now be able to go to `http://ingress-ip/`
+You should now be able to go to `http://gateway-ip/`

 > The default login and password to use is `flash-admin@foo.com` and `flash-password`.
 You can change these in the UI once logged in.
 Helm chart can override the default admin settings as well.
 See section[ 3.7](k8s-quickstart-guide.md#3-7-customize-admin-account) on customizing the admin settings